 - Where a obligor parent is able, but willfully fails to pay child support, they can be imprisoned.

-Florida’s Department of Revenue and it’s sister agencies in other states have resources to locate a parent who is not paying child support.
+If you can’t find the obligor parent, Florida’s Department of Revenue and its sister agencies in other states have resources to locate a parent who is not paying child support

 Contact an attorney who is familiar with child support enforcement rules and guidelines.
-At South Florida Legal Rescue, an attorney will be more than happy to discuss your child support issues with you.
-Call today at 561-303-0400 or contact SFLR online (insert contact page).
+At my firm, South Florida Legal Rescue, I will be more than happy to discuss your child support issues with you.
+Call me, attorney Jennifer H. Milne, today at 561-303-0400 or contact my firm online.